 Its aims are:

-• To work collaboratively to ensure businesses in the area deliver social, economic and environmental benefit, while at the same time enhancing visitor experiences
+• To work collaboratively to support businesses in the area to deliver social, economic and environmental benefits, while at the same time enhancing visitor experiences

-• To enable related businesses across the AONB to connect and share ideas and good practice
+• To enable related businesses across the National Landscape to connect and share ideas and good practice

-• To provide opportunities to develop and promote sustainable experiences, activities and products for visitors linked with the Forest of Bowland AONB brand
+• To provide opportunities to develop and promote sustainable experiences, activities and products for visitors linked with the Forest of Bowland National Landscape brand

-Produced in November 2017 for the Forest of Bowland AONB Annual Sustainable Tourism Forum.
+Produced in November 2017 for the Forest of Bowland National Landscape Annual Sustainable Tourism Forum.
 The video below is a celebration of the work of the Bowland Experience network over the last 12 years.

 To become a member please contact email@example.com